Skip to content

 ret

 That's it.
-Two instructions, clean as a whistle.
-One particularly nice thing is that W0 is both the input and the output.
-In ARM's calling convention, W0 (32-bit) or X0 (64-bit) serves as both the carrier for the first parameter and the return value.
-So mul w0, w0, w0 reads as "multiply w0 by w0, put the result back in w0"—all three operands are the exact same register, visually extremely uniform.
+Two instructions, clean and simple.
+One particularly elegant aspect is that W0 serves as both the input and the output.
+In the ARM calling convention, W0 (32-bit) or X0 (64-bit) acts as the carrier for both the first argument and the return value.
+Therefore, mul w0, w0, w0 reads as "multiply w0 by w0 and put the result back in w0."
+Since all three operands are the same register, it is visually very consistent.

-Next, let's look at the machine code for these instructions, which reveals an important design difference.
+Next, let's examine the machine code for these instructions, which reveals a key design difference.

 bash